 They have warned Europe’s forest fires will rage more often in the future and engulf new areas.

-Portugal, Italy and Croatia have battled blazes in recent days amid high temperatures and lower-than-normal rainfall.
+Portugal, Italy and Croatia have all been hit this summer amid high temperatures and lower-than-normal rainfall.

-It comes less than a month since 64 people died in a forest fire in Portugal, with many victims caught in their cars as they tried to flee.
+It comes after 64 people died in a forest fire in Portugal, with many victims caught in their cars as they tried to flee in June.

 Starting earlier, burning longer